Scroll to navigation

 --pager[=command]

 Use the given command for paging query output.
 If the command is omitted, the default pager is the value of your PAGER environment variable.
 Valid pagers are less, more, cat [> filename], and so forth.
 This option works only on Unix and only in interactive mode.
-To disable paging, use --skip-pager. the section called “MYSQL COMMANDS”, discusses output paging further.
+To disable paging, use --skip-pager. the section called “MARIADB COMMANDS”, discusses output paging further.

 --password[=password], -p[password]

 The password to use when connecting to the server.
 If you use the short option form (-p), you cannot have a space between the option and the password.
-If you omit the password value following the --password or -p option on the command line, mysql prompts for one.
+If you omit the password value following the --password or -p option on the command line, mariadb prompts for one.

 Specifying a password on the command line should be considered insecure.
 You can use an option file to avoid giving the password on the command line.